Jennifer Nettles: Duets and solo career

 In 2009, Jennifer Nettles performed at the Kennedy Center Honors for Bruce Springsteen and a second time in 2011 for Neil Diamond.

 In 2012, Nettles appeared as a judge on the ABC singing competition series Duets alongside Kelly Clarkson, John Legend and Robin Thicke.
 The show was cancelled after one season.

 Nettles announced in May 2013 that she would begin working on a solo album.
 Her first solo single, "That Girl", was released in August.
 Nettles co-wrote the song with Butch Walker, and Rick Rubin produced it.
-The album, also titled That Girl, was released on January 14, 2014.
+The album, also titled That Girl, was released on January 14, 2014 after Ray Price'es death.

 On June 4, 2014, Nettles performed "All of Me" with John Legend and Hunter Hayes at the CMT Music Awards.

 In July 2015, Nettles parted ways with Mercury Nashville.
 Nettles then signed with Big Machine Label Group.
 Nettles announced that she would be going on the "Playing With Fire Tour" with Ryan Kindler and Brandy Clark as her opening acts.
 The tour was then extended by CMT and promoted as "CMT Presents Jennifer Nettles with 2016 Next Women of Country Tour" with Brandy Clark and special guest Lindsay Ell and Tara Thompson for over 30 dates across the country starting in January 2016.
 Nettles then released a music video for her song "Sugar", she would be performing this song, which is off her upcoming album, at the 89th Macy's Thanksgiving Day Parade on the Domino Sugar float.
 Nettles then released the first official single, off her upcoming album with Big Machine, "Unlove You" which she debuted on The Tonight Show Starring Jimmy Fallon on November 24.
 In March 2017, Nettles made her international solo debut at the C2C: Country to Country festival.
 For six years in a row she has hosted the CMA Country Christmas on ABC.
 In 2018 Jennifer Nettles duetted with Josh Groban on his "Bridges" and "Bridges Live" albums with the Groban-penned song "99 Years".
 In December 2019 Nettles ended her solo deal with Big Machine Records but her duo Sugarland signed an exclusive deal with Big Machine.

 To coincide with the sixteenth anniversary of the 9/11 attack, Nettles released a song called "King of the City", which tells the story of an immigrant who lost his life during the tragedy.
 Of the track, Nettles said "it has been so long since I started writing this song, but I was only able to finish it in the last year.
 I was inspired by the political tensions in our country right now.
 I want to humanize the immigrant story as an American story, and allow people a different narrative from what they might, or might not, be seeing on the news or in their communities".